zhannina/zhannina.github.io/_posts/2021-02-24-installPython3.md

 4. Once the installation was successfully completed, you can see Python3.9 (or later version) folder in your Applications directory

-5. To check if python3 is working on your computer, go to Terminal and type: **python3** command
+5. To check if python3 is working on your computer, go to Terminal and type the following command: **python3**

 6. This command will display **"> > >"** in the terminal, which indicates that the terminal is waiting for your python3 commands